 The airplane is leveled longitudinally by means of a spirit level placed on the pilot door sill and laterally by means of a spirit level placed across the door sills.
 Alternately, sight the forward and aft tool holes along waterline 95.9 to level airplane.
-Refer to Airplane Maintenance Manual (AMM), Chapter 8, Leveling and Weighing.
+Refer to AMM Section 6, Airplane Weighing Procedures for illustration.